 On the flip side, the Gottman Institute found that unhappy couples tend to engage in fewer positive interactions to compensate for their escalating negativity and their ratio tends to look more like 1-to-1 or less.

-Unfortunately, it appears that negativity has more power to inflict damage than positivity has power to heal and bring us closer.
+Unfortunately, it appears that negativity has more power to inflict damage than positivity has the power to heal and bring us closer.
 It’s critical that couples keep this ratio in check for the sake of their relationship.

 What is a Positive Interaction?